 The whole credit industry is complicated and largely frustrating for the average consumer.
 What's even more frustrating is the fact that you don’t just have one credit score.
 You have quite a few of them, and this isn’t common knowledge.

-You've probably heard of Experian, Transunion, and Equifax since they're the major credit bureaus but the truth is that the FICO version that Greenway uses for mortgage qualification is different than what you'll see from services such as Credit Karma; which can often be as much as 50 points higher.
+You've probably heard of Experian, Transunion, and Equifax since they're the major credit bureaus but the truth is that the FICO version that EHL uses for mortgage qualification is different than what you'll see from services such as Credit Karma; which can often be as much as 50 points higher.

 If you're curious about the underlying calculations that determine how your FICO scores are calculated, you can see FICO's own explanation of the factors that affect your scores here.